aarsonline/aarsonline.github.io/class1/ile/README.md

  The structural mechanism of post-transfer editing involves translocation of the single-stranded 3'-end of the misacylated tRNA from the synthetic site to the post-transfer editing site in the inserted editing domain (Silvian et al., 1999).

 In IleRS, tRNA-dependent pre-transfer editing of misactivated Val-AMP plays a significant role in establishing selectivity against valine.
-This reaction is important because the mechanistic rate constant for transfer of Val to tRNA$^\text{Ile}$ is unusually slow, allowing effective competition by an active-site water molecule.
+This reaction is important because the mechanistic rate constant for transfer of Val to tRNA$^\text{Ile}$ is unusually slow, allowing effective competition by an active-site water molecule (Dulic et al. 2010, 2014).
 In contrast, ValRS-catalyzed transfer of noncognate threonine to tRNA$^\text{Val}$ is rapid, so that editing by ValRS is accomplished almost entirely by the post-transfer reaction.
 The rate of tRNA-dependent pre-transfer editing by IleRS is not sensitive to mutations in the inserted editing domain that inactivate post-transfer editing, demonstrating that this activity occurs in the synthetic active site (Dulic et al., 2010).